Go directly to product information

 • α-caryophyllene (humulene), hops, as in beer and cannabis

-• d-limonene, citrus, orange flavor
+• d-limonene, citrus, orange aroma

 Usage

-Before you open the seed pod (it is not eaten), it is roasted dark brown, allowing the seeds to display their rich aroma.After removing the 'paper' shell from the seed pod, crush the mbongo, releasing the individual seeds.
-Remove the membranes, remnants of the dried jelly, by rubbing the 'dirty' seeds between your hands and blowing away the membranes.
+Before opening the seed pod (which is not eaten), it is roasted to a dark brown, which allows the seeds to display their rich aroma.
+After removing the 'papery' skin of the seed pod, crush the mbongo, which releases the individual seeds.
+Remove the membranes, remnants of the dried jelly, by discarding the 'dirty' seeds rubbing between your hands and blowing away the membranes.

 Features:

-• 100% fruits of Aframomum danielli (unpeeled)
+• 100% fruits of the Aframomum danielli (unpeeled)

-• origin: Cameroon
+• origin: cameroon

 Assortment